(This piece was originally posted ten years ago on my first blog, Whole Life Gardening.)

 Forty years after I ordered the “100 Dolls for $1.00!”
 I typed this description in on Ebay.
 Sure enough, someone was selling a set, in the original box.
 I placed a bid and won the item, purchasing them for the memory and as a reminder about how expectations can lead me astray.

 A week after they arrived in the mail, I got an email from one of the other bidders.
 She wrote that she was curious to know why I was buying these little plastic figures.
 It seems that she was interested in them because she and her sister had ordered some in the 1950’s, and her experience paralleled mine.
-She wrote of the disappointment they felt when the small box arrived, and of the happiness the dolls ultimately brought.
+She told me about the disappointment they felt when the small box arrived, and of the happiness the dolls ultimately brought.
 “My sister and I played with them for hours,” she wrote, “lining them up in pairs on our windowsill, creating dances and parades.”

 I love it when people are serendipitously brought together like this, and very human connections are made.
 I also appreciate being reminded that given care, small things can grow into something that brings great pleasure.
 In and out of the garden, we don’t always get what we expect, but often, we receive much more.